ebrahimbd/Linux-Set-up/README.md

 # Complete Linux Set-Up

-**WARNING : IF YOU ARE NOT ME, FORK THIS REPO AND REMOVE ALL THE STUFF YOU DON'T NEED** **I AM NOT TO BE BLAMED IF ANYTHING BREAKS**
+**WARNING : IF YOU ARE NOT ME, FORK THIS REPO AND REMOVE ALL THE STUFF YOU DON'T NEED,** **I AM NOT TO BE BLAMED IF ANYTHING BREAKS**

 The current complete set up currently consist of following files